Need a PCOS naturopath Brisbane? PCOS is in the top three conditions that our naturopaths treat at Shift.

-Polycystic Ovarian Syndrome, or PCOS, is the most common condition we see at Brisbane Natural Health.
+Polycystic Ovarian Syndrome, or PCOS, is the most common women’s health condition we see at Shift Brisbane.
 Women with PCOS can present in a number of different ways, however, some of the more common issues associated with PCOS are…

 - Irregular menstrual cycles – the time between periods getting longer or not coming at the same time each month